Beti Kamya

+Beti Olive Namisango Kamya-Turomwe (born 30 November 1955), also known as Beti Kamya, is a businesswoman and politician in Uganda.
+She was the Inspector General of Government in Uganda.

 Background

 Previously, from December 2019 until May 2021, she was the Cabinet Minister of Lands, Housing and Urban Development, in the Cabinet of Uganda.

 Before that, from 6 June 2016 until 14 December 2019, she served as the Minister for Kampala Capital City Authority in Uganda's cabinet.

 She is the founder and president of the Uganda Federal Alliance (UFA), one of the registered political parties in the country.
 She was a candidate in the 2011 Ugandan presidential elections, coming in fifth with 52,782 votes.
 She previously served as the Member of Parliament representing Lubaga North Constituency on the Forum for Democratic Change (FDC) ticket from 2006 until 2010.

 Kamya joined the National Resistance Movement party and in 2020 she participated in the flag bearer elections for Lubaga North constituency as a candidate.
 She beat Brian Tindyebwa and Dr. Isaac Lwanga to become the official NRM flag bearer in the 2021 presidential and parliamentary elections.

 In the 2021 general elections, Kamya lost the Lubaga North parliamentary election to Ababaker Kawalya of the National Unity Platform (NUP) a party under the chairmanship of Robert Kyagulanyi Sentamu.